 Klingons only originally allied with the Federation out of desperation; their homeworld was dying (a major plot component of Star Trek VI).
 However, as shown in the TNG episode "Yesterday's Enterprise", the fact that a Federation Starship flew headfirst into battle outnumbered by Romulans to save a Klingon outpost strengthened this alliance, and, as the events of the alternate timeline indicate, indeed saved it.

 Finally revealed in Enterprise as the reason Vulcans repressed Humans.
 Late in Season 4 once people who knew, understood, and loved Trek took over, the Vulcan ambassador explained to Admiral Forrest that Vulcans were freaking scared of Humans.
+Their civilization collapsed and it took them a thousand years to rebuild it.
+Humans suffered the same and we invented warp drive a century later.
 Alas it came too late to save the series.
 PLUS: Humans united the various galactic races TWICE: once in "our" reality as the Federation to combat the Romulans, and again in the "Mirror Universe" as the Terran Empire, they united the various galactic against Humans.

 One last interesting bit of information: There are only 2 races in the galaxy that are known to have repelled a direct invasion by the Borg: Species8472 and Humans.
 The only time those two engaged in combat against each other, humanity Curb Stomped 8472.
 The Borg also recognize Humans as the greater threat of the two, and Humans are the only race that the Borg have ever resorted to underhanded tactics to try and conquer (going back in time and trying to Ret Gone humanity in Star Trek: First Contact, surreptitiously using nanotechnology to covertly assimilate Earth in Star Trek: Voyager).